How Can ChatGPT Support Human Security Testers to Help Mitigate Supply Chain Attacks?: Methodology

 \subsection{Phase III: Result Validation}

-After sending all prompts to \tool, we gathered and recorded \tool's outputs if there is any.
-For each test class $T'$ generated by \tool, we copied the code to its corresponding software project $App$.
-If $T'$ has a unique name and defines one or more test functions for method-to-test $M$, we put the class into the test folder of $App$.
-Otherwise, if $T'$ has the same name as an existing test class, we copied the relevant non-conflicting content and appended it to that class; if $T'$ defines test functions for a non-public method $M$, we copied the code and pasted it to any existing (test) class where $M$ is accessible.
-To sum up, we integrated the generated tests into client projects, ensuring that the tests were put at the right places.
+After sending all prompts to \tool, we gathered and recorded \tool's outputs.
+We integrated the generated tests into Apps using the following rules: if a generated test class $C'$ has a unique name and defines one or more test functions for method-to-test $M$, we place the class into the test folder.
+Otherwise, if $C'$ has the same name as an existing class, we put the non-conflicting content into the existing class; if $C'$ defines test functions for a non-public method $M$, we place the tests into any existing (test) class where $M$ is accessible.

-For each generated test, we compiled the whole project $App$ to examine for compilation errors; if some compilation errors were obvious and easy to fix (e.g., missing/wrong package names or missing library dependencies), we fixed those errors manually to explore whether \tool was able to synthesize the most important logic of security tests successfully.
-After one or multiple iterations of the compilation-and-fixing procedure, if a test compiled successfully, we further executed the whole project $App$ with that test to observe runtime behaviors.
-If any exception or runtime error was thrown, we studied the exception/error message, inspected the intermediate program status via step-by-step debugging, and discussed the relevance with vulnerability exploitation among authors until reaching a consensus.
+For each generated test, we compiled App with the test to check for compilation errors; if some compilation errors were obvious and easy to fix (e.g., missing/wrong package names or missing library dependencies), we fixed those errors manually to explore whether \tool could synthesize the most important logic of security tests.
+After one or multiple iterations of the compilation-and-fixing procedure, if a test compiled successfully, we further executed App with that test to observe runtime behaviors.
+If any exception or runtime error was thrown, we studied the exception/error message, inspected the intermediate program status via step-by-step debugging, and discussed the relevance with PoV among authors until reaching a consensus.